mitshah1207/cooper/README.md

 ---

 # Challenges

+### Summer / heatwave
+- Doesn't tolerate the sun or heat well.
+Doesn't need as much exercise in the summer and we be careful not to over do it with him.
+- We take him out early and very late if temperatures are high and tend to ensure he sticks to the shade when he is out.
+We keep running around to only a small amount and scale back on fetch / high activity, the main thing is for him to get through without overheating (he has a double coat of fur) and getting an upset stomach (which happens in the heat and high activity).
+- Temperatures below 20 celsius tend to be safest for him to be out in
+- Cooling measures at home that work - the cooling mat, putting cold water on his skin, using fans at home

 ### Car Herding / Chasing
 Wants to chase or herd cars when outside.
 We are trying to overcome this by the following: